parsaeisa/Notes/AI/Deep Learning/PyTorch/readme.md

 * loss function
 * model

-## What da ffuck is this shit methods
+## What da ffuck are these shit methods
 * Detach
 * no_grad
 * ttest_rel